Leinadj/leinadj.github.io/_posts/2023-04-09-Exploring Explainable Boosting Machines.md

 <title>Exploring Explainable Boosting Machines: Your Companion through real-world Machine Learning Challenges</title>

+To all those who love Star Wars :) (The others are free to ignore the following paragraph)

 ```
 'Black-boxes are without alternative' is a lie.
 There is only ignorance.